andrewvunguyen/myprofile/README.md

 ##### Was there a particular event or person that sparked your interest?

 ##### Outline your IT experience (if any)
+My experience with Information Technology is limited to the days I spent in high school.
+My interests back then were on the health sciences, so I was more drawn to Chemistry and Biology.
+As my goals have changed, so have my interests.

 ##### Why did you choose to come to RMIT?
+The first reason I chose to study with RMIT was because of the flexibility it offered me.
+Through browsing the different universities that provided logistics and supply chain education, RMIT stood out.
+The option to study online while staying back in Sydney was attractive.
+In addition, the university's reputation and rich history of providing education in the field of logistics and supply chain was a bonus.
+Furthermore, it has strong industry connections.

 ##### What do you expect to learn during your studies?
+During my studies with RMIT, I expect to learn the theoretical aspects necessary to enter the field of logistics and supply chain management.
+I understand that to gather the knowledge I want, I also have to put in the work in, and that, I am willing to.
+RMIT is a great university with a long history in logistics and supply chain education.
+Its school of business IT and logistics has been operational for more than 20 years.

 ____________________________________________________________________________________________